ommanekar942-sketch/traffic-light-controller-verilog/README.md

-# traffic-light-controller-verilog
-Traffic Light Controller implemented in Verilog HDL using a 6-state FSM with timing counters.
-Includes a Verilog testbench, clock generator, reset logic, and VCD waveform dumping for simulation.
-# Traffic Light Controller (Verilog HDL)

 This project implements a traffic light controller using Verilog HDL.
 The design is based on a 6-state finite state machine (FSM) that controls four different light outputs: M1, M2, MT, and S. Each state represents a